ImanRHT/QECO/README.md

   git push origin feature/<add-future-direction-support>
 ```

-6. Open a pull request: Navigate to the repository and submit your pull request.
+6. **Open a pull request**: Navigate to the repository and submit your pull request.
 Provide a detailed description of your work.

 For **bug reports** or **feature requests**, open a GitHub issue [here](https://github.com/ImanRht/QOCO/issues).